avinetworks/terraform-provider-avi/website/docs/d/avi_albservicesconfig.html.markdown

 In addition to all arguments above, the following attributes are exported:

+* `app_signature_config` - Default values to be used for application signature sync.
+Field introduced in 20.1.4.
 * `asset_contact` - Information about the default contact for this controller cluster.
 Field introduced in 20.1.1.
 * `feature_opt_in_status` - Information about the portal features opted in for controller.
 Field introduced in 20.1.1.
 * `ip_reputation_config` - Default values to be used for ip reputation sync.
 Field introduced in 20.1.1.
 * `mode` - Mode helps log collection and upload.
 Enum options - SALESFORCE, SYSTEST, MYVMWARE.
 Field introduced in 20.1.2.
-Allowed in basic(allowed values- salesforce) edition, essentials(allowed values- salesforce) edition, enterprise edition.
+Allowed in basic(allowed values- salesforce,myvmware,systest) edition, essentials(allowed values- salesforce,myvmware,systest) edition, enterprise edition.
 * `polling_interval` - Time interval in minutes.
 Allowed values are 5-60.
 Field introduced in 18.2.6.
 * `portal_url` - The fqdn or ip address of the customer portal.
 Field introduced in 18.2.6.
 * `proactive_support_defaults` - Default values to be used during proactive case creation and techsupport attachment.
 Field introduced in 20.1.1.